top of page

 Everyone attending the festival found a spot to lay out their sleeping bag to spend the night.
 Since the area available was so small, it turned out to be a good idea to have made arrangements beforehand.
 Eventually, Papa Yiannis rang the bell of the church to signal the beginning of the evening liturgy and went down the stairs to the church to conduct the liturgy.
 When this was over, those present secured their portion of communion bread and then loukoumades and ouzo and moved to the tables for dinner and dancing.

-The feast of Saint John at the site of the ancient city of Brykous, Olympos, Karpathos, by photographer George Tatakis
+Inside the cave Church of St. John at the ancient city of Brykous, Olympos, Karpathos, Greece.
+Black and white photography by George Tatakis

 Inside the cave Church of St. John